Omar-tarek3/TodoList-App/README.md

 - **Version Control:** Git/GitHub

 ## Architecture
+The application follows a modern microservices architecture, leveraging containerization and Kubernetes for deployment.
+The following components are essential to our setup:

 ![TodoList Arhcitecture](https://github.com/Omar-tarek3/Assets/blob/master/TodoList-arhci.png)

-Our To-Do application follows a modern microservices architecture, leveraging containerization and Kubernetes for deployment.
-The following components are essential to our setup:

 ### CI/CD Process